oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   ![Create Dynamic Group window](./images/12-1-create-dynamic-group.png)

-5. Create a Policy.
+5. In this step, you will create a Policy.
 The Policy will contain a series of statements.
 Each statement will allow a Group (and associated users) or Dynamic Group (and associated resources that are matched by the matching rule) to access specified resources to specified degrees of privilege.

   a.
 From the OCI Services menu, click **Identity & Security** > **Policies**.